 Walking a mile in another person’s shoes (or taking a forkful from their plate) is a mind-opening exercise and important to participate in occasionally.

-I’m pleased to introduce Amy Green of Simply Sugar and Gluten Free.
+I’m pleased to introduce Amy Green of Simply Sugar and Gluten Free (link no longer available).
 She struggled for a long time with her weight and with food cravings, until her doctor told her to stop eating sugar and gluten.
 When she made those changes in her diet most of the cravings went away and she is now at a normal weight.
-I encourage you to read her entire story.
+I encourage you to read her entire story (link no longer available).
 Here she is, to explain gluten and gluten intolerance.

 So, what’s gluten?

 If I had a nickel for every time I’ve been asked this, I’d be really rich.

 Gluten is a protein found in wheat, rye, and barley.
 It’s what gives structure and form to our breads, rolls, and cookies.
 Sounds harmless, huh?